 Harnessing the potential of Gen Z

 Their highly networked and tech-driven upbringing has fostered a more entrepreneurial generation in Gen Z. In fact, 72% want to start a business of their own in the future.
-SMEs can harness that motivated and strategic outlook within their organisation if they give them a chance.
+SMEs can harness that motivated and strategic outlook within their organization if they give them a chance.
 Where possible, promote the freedom to be autonomous while still having the appropriate checks and balances needed.
-Flattening organisational charts and concepts of hierarchy – as well as providing constant opportunities to learn and develop – will all be important to attracting Gen Z. Many organisations are looking into concepts like “scrums” – agile breakout groups and teams – rather than rigid hierarchies.
+Flattening organizational charts and concepts of hierarchy – as well as providing constant opportunities to learn and develop – will all be important to attracting Gen Z. Many organizations are looking into concepts like “scrums” – agile breakout groups and teams – rather than rigid hierarchies.

 This equally feeds into the work itself.
 When it comes to Gen Z, it’s not just about how they work, but what the work actually is.
 Using technology has placed a premium on their key skills like creativity, innovative thinking and the ability to understand and process information quickly.
-Organisations that can use technology effectively, automating laborious tasks like data entry, will better attract and unleash the potential of this new generation in the workforce.
+Organizations that can use technology effectively, automating laborious tasks like data entry, will better attract and unleash the potential of this new generation in the workforce.